Armed man shot; was holding 37 people on bus hostage in Rio de Janeiro

-RIO DE JANEIRO (AP) — An armed man was shot by authorities after holding dozens of people hostage on a public bus Tuesday in Rio de Janeiro and threatening to set the vehicle on fire, media reported.
+RIO DE JANEIRO (AP) — An armed man was shot by authorities and died after holding dozens of people hostage on a public bus Tuesday in Rio de Janeiro and threatening to set the vehicle on fire, media reported.

 Negotiations were underway with an armed man who has been holding 37 people hostage since about 5:30 a.m. on a busy bridge linking Niteroi to downtown Rio de Janeiro.
 (Source: Record TV/CNN)